Stress Relief: What Foods Help Reduce Stress?

 Is dark chocolate good for stress?

-What foods support better sleep during stressful times?
+What foods may support better sleep during stressful periods?